The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Proof of Theorem : quasi-free approximation of free energy

 hold, and that equality is replaced by inequality outside the supports of the equilibrium measures.
 By definition of $Q$ and the Euler--Lagrange equation for $\mu_V^R$, the solution $\mu_Q^\ell$ satisfies \eqref{e:qf-EL}.
 By the uniqueness of the minimizers, we thus conclude that $\mu_Q^\ell = \mu_V^R$ and $S_V^R= S_Q^\ell$, i.e., the two minimizers coincide.
 Moreover, a simple computation yields that $I_V^R= I_Q^\ell + K_R^\ell$. \end{proof}

-In view of the above lemma, from now on, we write $\mu_V$ instead of $\mu_V^R = \mu_Q^\ell$ and $\rho_V$ for the density of the absolutely continuous part of $\mu_V$.
+In view of the above lemma, we write $\mu_V$ instead of $\mu_V^R = \mu_Q^\ell$ from now on, we write $\rho_V$ for the density of the absolutely continuous part of $\mu_V$, and $S_V$ for its support.
 The next lemma gives an elementary estimate on $Q$ that will be useful later.